boguckicollection/kartoteka/README.md

 FTP_PASSWORD=secret
 WAREHOUSE_CSV=magazyn.csv
 BASE_IMAGE_URL=https://your-store.shop/upload/images
+HASH_DB_PATH=hashes.sqlite
 ```

 - `OPENAI_API_KEY` – API key used by OpenAI Vision to extract card details from scans.
+- `HASH_DB_PATH` – path to a SQLite file used for fingerprint storage.
+When unset
+  duplicate detection is disabled.

 **Warning:** This file may contain private API keys and tokens.
 It is excluded
 from version control via `.gitignore` and should never be shared publicly.